-There will be a recertification class for the turf and ornamental categories ( Classes: 4, 5, 6, 9A, 9B, 10) on Thursday, June 9, 2016.
+The dates for the recertification class for the turf and ornamental categories ( Classes: 4, 5, 6, 9A, 9B, 10) will be posted soon.
 The meeting is for applicators that already have a license and need to be recertified before July 1.
 The traning will be held at the State Extention Service office at 2301 S. University Little Rock, AR 72204.
 It will start at 10:00 am and conclude by 3:00 pm.
 There will be a $25 charge for the training ( check or money order only), payable at the door.
 You may preregister for the meeting using the link below.
 You may also contact Mrs. Scarlett Vasquez to register for the meeting (email@example.com, 501-671-2232).

 Recertification training for the turf and ornamental categories is usually available at the Arkansas Turfgrass Association (arkansasturf.org) and Arkansas Green Industry Association (argia.org) annual meetings in January of each year.
 See the Associations' websites for more information.